 - Alicia Munnell, Kelly Haverstick, and Jean-Pierre Aubry, Why Does Funding Status Vary Among State and Local Plans?
-State and Local Pension Plans no. 6 (Chestnut Hill, MA: Center for Retirement Research at Boston College, 2008). - Andrew Biggs, The Market Value of Public-Sector Pension Deficits. - Joshua Rauh, Are State Public Pensions Sustainable?
-Why the Federal Government Should Worry About State Pension Liabilities (Evanston, IL: Northwestern University Department of Finance, 2010), 26. - Economists agree on a precept called "the law of one price," which holds that two assets that produce the same stream of payments should sell for the same price.
+State and Local Pension Plans no. 6 (Chestnut Hill, MA: Center for Retirement Research at Boston College, 2008). - 8.
+Andrew Biggs, The Market Value of Public-Sector Pension Deficits. - 9.
+Joshua Rauh, Are State Public Pensions Sustainable?
+Why the Federal Government Should Worry About State Pension Liabilities (Evanston, IL: Northwestern University Department of Finance, 2010), 26. - 10.
+Economists agree on a precept called "the law of one price," which holds that two assets that produce the same stream of payments should sell for the same price.
 The discount rate chosen should match as closely as possible the timing, amount and probability of payment of the liability being valued.
 While no market assets match pension liabilities perfectly, many analysts have concluded that the probability of default on accrued pension liabilities is roughly equivalent to that on U.S. Treasury securities.
 Thus the yield on Treasury bonds is likely the most appropriate discount rate to apply in calculating the size of pension liabilities. - 11.
-There is precedent for this practice.
-In 2007, New York City's actuary, Robert North, performed a market valuation of the New York City's Employees' Retirement System (NYCERS) and calculated the MVL based on Treasury securities.
-Jeremy Gold and Gordon Latter, "Making the Case for the Marking Public Plan Liabilities to Market" (working paper, Pension Finance Institute, 2008), 63. - 12.
 There is precedent for this practice.
 In 2007, New York City's actuary, Robert North, performed a market valuation of the New York City's Employees' Retirement System (NYCERS) and calculated the MVL based on Treasury securities.
 Jeremy Gold and Gordon Latter, "Making the Case for the Marking Public Plan Liabilities to Market" (working paper, Pension Finance Institute, 2008), 63.

-The Mercatus Center at George Mason University is a research, education, and outreach organization that works with scholars, policy experts, and government officials to connect academic learning and real-world practice.
+The Mercatus Center at George Mason University is a research, education, and outreach organization that works with scholars, policy experts, and government officials to connect academic learning and realworld practice.